kumardh/python-practice/README.md

 print(len(dict2)) # 3
 ```

-> Disclaimer: In your project don't ever try to add comments for what code is doing instead you should be capturing why you are writing a code block.
+> Disclaimer: As we are at learning stage it's perfectly fine to add some note on what code is doing.
+But, in your actual project don't ever try to add comments for what code is doing instead you should be capturing why you are writing a code block.

-As we are at learning stage it's perfectly fine to add some note on what code is doing, also this is something a cheat sheet and not the actual deployable Project.

 Code can be downloaded from **[python-practice](https://github.com/kumardh/python-practice)**.
 I am still working on this repository and will be updating this time to time.
 So stay tuned if you are interested.